Shape

 Terragrunt further distinguishes shared modules between service modules and modules:

-Terragrunt started off with features that help directly deploy Root Modules, but over the years have implemented many features that allow you to turn Shared Service Modules into Root Modules by injecting the key configuration blocks that are necessary for Terraform modules to act as Root Modules.
+Terragrunt started off with features that help directly deploy Root Modules, but over the years have implemented many features that allow you to turn Shared Service Modules into Root Modules by injecting the key configuration blocks that are necessary for OpenTofu/Terraform modules to act as Root Modules.

 Modules on the Terraform Registry are primarily designed to be used as Shared Modules.
-That is, you won’t be able to git clone the underlying repository and run terraform init or apply directly on the module without modification.
+That is, you won’t be able to git clone the underlying repository and run tofu init/terraform init or apply directly on the module without modification.
 Unless otherwise specified, almost all the modules will require composition with other modules/resources to deploy.
 When using modules in the registry, it helps to think about what blocks and resources are necessary to operate the module, and translating those into Terragrunt blocks that generate them.

 Note that in many cases, Terragrunt may not be able to deploy modules from the registry.
 While Terragrunt has features to turn any Shared Module into a Root Module, there are two key technical limitations that prevent Terragrunt from converting ALL shared modules: